 Vine length (cm) and number of branches per vine

 The maximum vine length (1.84, 3.45 and 4.79 m) at 30, 60 DAS and harvest stage respectively was observed with treatment T6 (N @ 140 kg/ha + PK @ 50 kg/ha each) followed by T7 (N @ 145 kg/ha + PK @ 50 kg/ha each) with 1.77, 3.30 and 4.60 m at 30, 60 DAT and harvest stage respectively.
 Minimum vine length (0.96, 1.88 and 2.49 m) was observed in T0 (control) at 30, 60 DAS and harvest stage respectively, while the remaining treatments were moderate in their growth habit.
 Number of branches per plant of bottle gourd showed statistically significant differences present among various doses of combination applied.
 The maximum number of branches per plant (6.06 branches) was observed with treatment T6 (N @ 140 kg/ha + PK @ 50 kg/ha each) followed by T7 (N @ 145 kg/ha + PK @ 50 kg/ha each) with 5.61 branches.
 Minimum number of branches per plant (3.44 branches) was observed in T0 (control).
 The superior vine length and number of branching in vines observed in bottle gourd treated with Nitrogen @ 140 kg/ha + Phosphorus and Potassium @ 50 kg/ha (Table 1 & Fig 1a&b) each can be attributed to the balanced nutrient supply that meets the specific physiological demands of the crop.
 Nitrogen is essential for promoting vegetative growth, enhancing leaf area, and supporting overall plant vigour.
 The higher nitrogen level (140 kg/ha) in combination with adequate phosphorus and potassium likely provided optimal conditions for cell division and elongation, crucial for vine development.
 Compared to other nitrogen levels and even the recommended dose of fertilizer (RDF 100% [NPK: 100:50:50 Kg/ha]), this treatment may have offered a more precise nutrient balance tailored to the needs of bottle gourd, thereby maximizing nutrient uptake efficiency.
 Excessive nitrogen or unbalanced nutrient ratios can lead to nutrient imbalances, reducing overall plant health and growth.
 By ensuring adequate phosphorus and potassium alongside nitrogen, the treatment supported robust vine growth without the risks associated with nutrient deficiency or excess, ultimately enhancing the vine length of bottle gourd plants.
-Similar findings were reported by Legharia et al., (2014) in Bottle gourd.
+Similar findings were reported by Legharia et al., (2014) in bottle gourd.

 Days to first male and female flowering